Chris Brooks (wide receiver)

-Chris Brooks (born February 5, 1987) is a former American football wide receiver.
+Chris Brooks (born February 5, 1987) is an American former professional football wide receiver.
 He was signed by the Tampa Bay Buccaneers as an undrafted free agent in 2010.
 He played college football at Nebraska.

 Brooks also played for the Indianapolis Colts.

 Professional career

 Tampa Bay Buccaneers

-After going undrafted in the 2010 NFL Draft, Brooks signed with the Tampa Bay Buccaneers as an undrafted free agent on May 3, 2010.
+After going undrafted in the 2010 NFL draft, Brooks signed with the Tampa Bay Buccaneers as an undrafted free agent on May 3, 2010.
 He was cut on August 26, 2010.

 Indianapolis Colts

 Brooks was signed to the Indianapolis Colts practice squad on September 29, 2010.
 He was promoted to the active roster and played on November 14, 2010.
 He was cut three days later on November 17, 2010 and re-signed to the practice squad.
 He was signed to a future contract on January 11, 2011.
 Brooks was waived during final cuts on September 3, 2011, and re-signed to the Colts' practice squad the following day.
 He was released on September 13.